Scvirel/Shaders/README.md

 # RoadToTeachArt
-Sandbox repository with some practice in shaders, particles, effects and so on
+Sandbox repository with some practice in shaders, particles, effects and so on.